Industrial technician in a hard hat and safety glasses inspecting machinery with a tablet under bright outdoor light on a work platform

 On-Site Assessment

-Before we recommend anything, we get the facts on-site, with data.
-A site visit fee may apply based on the complexity and scope discussed during your discovery call.
+We then begin the process of data acquisition.
+A site visit fee may apply based on the complexity and scope discussed during the discovery call.

-Our diagnostics are never one-size-fits-all.
-They’re engineered to address your specific noise and vibration challenges.
+The data acquisition plan and diagnostics are engineered to address your specific noise and vibration challenges.
 Here’s what to expect depending on the type of project:

 • Project Scoping: We align on goals, identify key areas of concern, and confirm regulatory or stakeholder requirements.